 He leaned across the cab and opened the passenger door with a grunt.
 "You okay?
 You need help?"

 The girl said nothing.
-After a moment's hesitation, she hiked up the skirt of her gown (thin shoulder straps and a wilted silk flower pinned to the waist), hopped into the cab, and closed the door.
+After a moment's hesitation, she hiked up her long skirt, hopped into the cab, and closed the door.

-"Were you in an accident?"
-He asked.
-Guessing from her appearance, she wasn't taking a swim, although he hadn't noticed a vehicle or any marks on the road.
-She sat in the cab staring straight ahead.
+"You in an accident?"
+Guessing from her appearance she hadn't been taking a swim, although he didn't see a vehicle anywhere, no skid marks on the road.

-He assumed she had an accident and was in shock.
+He assumed she was in shock.
 "You want me to drive you into town?"

 "I'm gonna drive you into town.
 I just gotta turn around at the end of this road, okay?"

-The girl said nothing and continued to stare straight ahead.
+The girl said nothing.
 The truck started down the hill, gaining speed on the steep grade.

-The trucker shot her a glance.
+The trucker shot her a sideways glance.
 "How'd you end up all the way out here?
-You fall into the lake or something?"
+You fall in the lake or something?"

-He noticed her hands, bluish white, clutching tightly at the skirt of her dress.
+He noticed her hands, bluish white, clutching tightly at the skirt of her gown.

 "Are ya cold?
 I have a jacket behind the seat."
-He reached for it, taking his eyes off the road for a second.
+He reached for it, taking his eyes off the road for a moment.

-With a high-pitched shriek, the girl lunged at him, her nails reaching up to scratch his face.
+With a shriek the girl lunged at him, her hands flailing toward his face with ragged, mud-encrusted fingernails.

 * * *

-Adam Gares' 1970 Mustang made a streak of glossy maroon and chrome through the morning mist that had crept in suddenly that morning.
-Next to him, sixteen-year-old Hannah tugged at the skirt of her school uniform.
-Her shoulders stooped and her complexion pale, she appeared more anxious (and decidedly moodier) than usual.
-This he thought, but didn't voice.
+Moodier than usual, he thought, but didn't voice.
 The last thing he wanted to do was set her off, but the silence on their drive to school unnerved him.

 "Are you excited about the new term?"
-He tried not to judge how his own voice sounded to his ears: forced and theatrical in a way he'd often criticized his acting students for.
+His voice sounded forced and theatrical, something he'd often criticized his acting students for.

-Adam slowed the car down.
-The mist was thick, the sun hovering low in the sky, making a white dot in the span of gray.
-"What I wouldn't give to be a student again."
+Adam slowed the car to a crawl and said, "What I wouldn't give to be a student again."

 YOU ARE READING